toverainc/willow-docs/docs/development.md

 comments: true
 ---

-# Getting Started
+# Development

-Configuring and building Willow for the ESP BOX is a multi-step process.
-We're working on improving that but for now...
+Configuring and building Willow for the ESP BOX is a multi-step process that is required if you want to do Willow development.
+We've provided a helper script to make things easier.

 ## Build Willow